 Tomoko Shimizu is a board-certified music therapist and pianist born in Japan.
 She began piano at age of five, and solfege at age of six.
 She studied piano performance at Toho Gakuen Music High School in Tokyo, Japan.
 While she was at school, she was introduced to music therapy by the late Dr. Tomoaki Shinoda who was the executive director at Japan Music Therapy Association.
 After graduating, she started studying in Music Therapy at Kurashiki Sakuyo University, Okayama.

-While she was at the university, she also focused on accompaniment for brass instruments.
-She performed with professors and renowned musicians such as one of the finest trombone players in the world, Gilies Milliere (a Professor at Conservatoire de Paris).
-She also was awarded a scholarship from the university, participated in NMT (Neurologic Music Therapy) Training at Colorado State University.
-As a music therapist, she not only conducted individual music therapy sessions as well as small music therapy group sessions for elderly people with Dementia, and children with special needs including Autism Spectrum Disorder, ADHD, Cerebral Palsy, Down Syndrome, children at risk and Learning Disability but also led lectures of stress management by using music for oncology outpatients and cancer survivors.
+While she was at the university, she was awarded a scholarship from the university, participated in NMT (Neurologic Music Therapy) Training at Colorado State University.
+As a music therapist, she not only conducted individual music therapy sessions as well as small music therapy group sessions for elderly people with Dementia, and children with special needs.
 As soon as she graduated from the university, she started working as a full-time music therapist at an assisted-living facility in Mie, Japan, provided both individual and group music therapy sessions to enhance their quality of life.

 In 2009, she entered Berklee College of Music, for which she was awarded the Berklee World Scholarship for four consecutive years, to continue her music therapy studies and pursue her career as a music therapist.
 She was also recognized for her excellent contributions to her home-town, winning the Mie International Exchange Award.
 After she completed a 7 months music therapy internship at an assisted living facility in Hartford, CT, she received her B.M. in Music Therapy in 2013.
-In the summer of 2013, she has moved to Brooklyn, NY and been actively working as a music therapist /piano instructor teaching piano and music theory for children and adults with and without special needs.
-The population that she has worked with includes children with Autism, ADHD, moderate-to-severe intellectual disability, behavioral issues, Cerebral Palsy, physical disabilities, learning disabilities, psychiatric disorders, and elderly patients with medical needs, dementia, Alzheimer’s disease, neurological disease and terminal care.
+In the summer of 2013, she has moved to Brooklyn, NY and been working as a piano instructor/music therapist teaching piano and solfege for children and adults with and without special needs, and leading music group classes for preschoolers in Brooklyn, NY.